keithstric/cloud-sockets/README.md

 * `subId?` - This defines an id for a subscription
 * `payload?` - This can be any type of data
 * `pubsubId?` - This is added to a message received via the pubsub
+* `sendToSender?` - Set to true to send the message to the sender.
+Default behavior is to NOT send a message to the sender
 * `id` - This is automatically added to every message sent by cloud-sockets
 * `sentDateTime` - This is automatically added to every message sent by cloud-sockets